-- This product cures with exposure to UV/Visible light and ambient moisture.
-Exposure to light and ambient moisture should be kept to a minimum before curing.
-Dispensing components including needles and fluid lines should be 100% light blocking, not just UV blocking. - All surfaces in contact with the material should be clean and free from flux residue, grease, mold release, or other contaminants prior to dispensing the material. - Cure speed is dependent upon many variables, including lamp intensity, distance from the light source, required depth of cure, thickness, and percent light transmission of components between the material and light source. - Oxygen in the atmosphere may inhibit surface cure.
+- This product cures with exposure to UV and visible light.
+Exposure to ambient and artificial light should be kept to a minimum before curing.
+Dispensing components including needles and fluid lines should be 100% light blocking, not just UV blocking. - All surfaces in contact with the material should be clean and free from flux residue, grease, mold release, or other contaminants prior to dispensing the material. - Cure speed is dependent upon many variables, including lamp intensity, distance from the light source, required depth of cure, thickness, and percent light transmission of components between the material and light source. - 4.
+Oxygen in the atmosphere may inhibit surface cure.
 Surfaces exposed to air may require high-intensity (>100 mW/cm2) UV light to produce a dry surface cure.
 Flooding the curing area with an inert gas, such as nitrogen, can also reduce the effects of oxygen inhibition. - Parts should be allowed to cool after cure before testing and subjecting to any loads or electrical testing. - 6.
 In rare cases, stress cracking may occur in assembled parts.
 Three options may be explored to eliminate this problem.
 One option is to heat anneal the parts to remove molded-in stresses.
 A second option is to open any gap between mating parts to reduce stress caused by an interference fit.
 The third option is to minimize the amount of time the liquid material remains in contact with the substrate(s) prior to curing. - Light curing generally produces some heat.
-If necessary, cooling fans can be placed in the curing area to reduce the heating effect on components. - At the point of light curing, an air exhaust system is recommended to dissipate any heat and vapors formed during the curing process. - Do not open the syringe before contents reach 25°C [77°F].
-Typical warm-up time for a syringe is two hours.
-Remove any moisture collected on the warmed-up syringe before opening. - Light cure is recommended prior to moisture cure.
-Full cure develops after light and moisture cure.
+If necessary, cooling fans can be placed in the curing area to reduce the heating effect on components. - At the point of curing, an air exhaust system is recommended to dissipate any heat and vapors formed during the curing process.